 But the good news is that lost carts can be recovered if you do your email marketing automation right.

-In this white paper by Hustler Marketing, we will tell you what these crucial flows are, their impact on your store’s revenue, how to set them up, and our tried and tested best practices to do them right.
+In this white paper by Hustler Marketing, we will tell you what these crucial flows are, their impact on your store’s revenue, how to set them up.
+We’ll also share our tried and tested best practices to do them right.